Trading Standards’ core function is to build a safe, fair and legal marketplace for Norfolk, helping businesses succeed and safeguarding communities.

 Give consumer advice

 If you have need consumer advice or if you have a consumer complaint, contact our partners the Citizens Advice consumer service for professional advice.
-Call 03454 040506, 9am to 5pm Monday to Friday, or use their online form.
+Call 0808 223 1133 (freephone), 9am to 5pm Monday to Friday, or access their online form or webchat via their website.

 Obtain redress on your behalf